 Boating America lists most of the major lakes and includes boat ramp information.

-Appalachian Mountain Club’s New Hampshire Paddling Committee includes paddling information for rivers, lakes, and ponds throughout New England.
+Appalachian Mountain Club’s New Hampshire Chapter Paddlers includes paddling information for rivers, lakes, and ponds throughout New England.
 They also offer organized trips, courses, instruction, and great fun for canoeists and kayakers of all experience levels.

 Merrimack Valley Paddlers features great information about local kayaking.

 The Newfound Kayak Club is a friendly group for all ages and has numerous group paddles throughout the year.

 American Whitewater includes information on rivers, canoeing and kayaking throughout US with good river info on NH.

 Kayak Online is a good site for information on hard shell and inflatable kayaks, kayak paddles, kayaking gear, and where to go paddling.

 Hampton Beach is much more than just sand and water.
 Check out this whole site dedicated to the Hampton Beach culture.